topimiettinen/libaslrmalloc/README.md

 `libaslrmalloc` is a LD_PRELOADed library which replaces `malloc()`, `free()`, `realloc()` and `calloc()` from C library.
-The main design goal is not speed, memory consumption but to increase address space layout randomization (ASLR), hence the name.
-This is achieved by not trying to keep the pages together and also forcing the kernel to map pages at random addresses.
+The main design goal is not performance or memory consumption but to increase address space layout randomization ([ASLR](https://en.wikipedia.org/wiki/Address_space_layout_randomization)), hence the name.
+This is achieved by not trying to keep the pages together, forcing the kernel to map pages at random addresses and unmapping old memory immediately when possible.

 It has the following features:
 * buggy